saucermanlab/Netflux2/README.txt

 Cleanup- clear uploads directory at start, clear flask session data Error handling
-More work needed on model2xgmml.py
+More work needed on model2xgmml.py get cardiacdevnet xls more bug testing with library, loading models

 Planned features:
-Update XGMML if given a previous one
+Update XGMML if given a previous one (from code, not in GUI) Cytoscape integration?
-Cytoscape integration?
-Model library
-Include more advanced codes for sensitivity analysis,  validation, parameter estimation?
+Will keep advanced codes for sensitivity analysis,  validation, parameter estimation in logicDE

 Flask programming tips:
 - Copilot very helpful